What to Know About Having an Open Adoption in Texas

-Open adoptions DO give your child opportunities to talk with you about their personal history and adoption
+Open adoptions give your child opportunities to talk with you about their personal history and adoption

-Open adoptions DO let you see your child grow up happy with a family who loves them
+Open adoptions let you see your child grow up happy with a family who loves them

 Open adoptions have helped birth parents heal post-placement by removing any lingering fears they might have about their child’s happiness after the adoption.
 Through open adoptions, birth and adoptive families remain connected and a valued part of each other’s lives.
 Many birth and adoptive parents even come to think of each other sort of like extended family!